chvieira2/chvieira2/README.md

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=chvieira2.visitor-badge&left_color=red&right_color=green&left_text=Hello%20Visitors)

 ## Current projects
+[Housing_crawler](https://github.com/chvieira2/housing_crawler) is an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
+It was developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project.

+So far, I've collected +50.000 flatshare, single-room homes, flats and houses all over Germany from wg-gesucht.de.
+This will be used for an in deepth analysis of flatshare market in Germany and to create a predictive model of flatshare prices.

+## Completed projects
 [Livablestreets](https://github.com/chvieira2/livablestreets) is a webservice that estimates living conditions in cities all over the world at streets level.
 This project was was originally co-created with [Laia Grobe](https://github.com/Laiagdla), [Ieva Bidermane](https://github.com/ievabi) and [Nicolas Quiroga](https://github.com/nicoquiroga941) as the conclusion project for the Data Science bootcamp I completed in Jun 2022 at Le Wagon.
 Since then, I've continued working to improve and further develop the webservice even after the bootcamp.
 Stay tuned!

 You can check out the webpage [here](https://livablestreets.herokuapp.com/).

-## Completed projects
-[Housing_crawler](https://github.com/chvieira2/housing_crawler) is an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
-It was developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project.

 ## Scientific work